Electronic Signatures in Global and National Commerce Act: Consumer disclosure

 The consumer must provide affirmative consent, meaning that it cannot be assumed that a consumer has given consent simply because he/she has not chosen the option to deny consent, or has not responded to an option to grant consent.

-The first public implementation of Section 106 of the ESIGN Act came nine months prior to its approval, when in October 1999, Eric Solis, Founder and CEO of SaveDaily.com Inc., a web-based micro-investing solution and creator of the eSolis Brokerage Account, pioneered the use of an electronic signature to establish paperless brokerage accounts.
+The first public implementation of Section 106 of the ESIGN Act came nine months prior to its approval, when in October 1999, SaveDaily.com founder Eric Solis, used an electronic signature to establish paperless brokerage accounts.
 Solis overcame the requirements of section 101(c)(1)(C) by causing the consumer to agree in advance via Consumer Disclosures that all communications, including signatures would be executed and delivered electronically.

 Retention of contracts and records

 Section 101(d) provides that if a law requires that a business retain a record of a transaction, the business satisfies the requirement by retaining an electronic record, as long as the record 1) "accurately reflects" the substance of the original record in an unalterable format, 2) is "accessible" to people who are entitled to access it, 3) is "in a form that is capable of being accurately reproduced for later reference, whether by transmission, printing or otherwise", and 4) is retained for the legally required period of time.